 If there is no check mark, tap on your Phone Number to activate iMessage for your Phone Number.

-Follow the steps to add your Apple ID to iMessage.
+3. Follow the instructions to add your Apple ID to iMessage.

 The problem could be due to an iOS update waiting to be installed on your iPhone.